JNCKYW/JNCKYW/README.md

 - 👋 Hi, my name is Janusz and i started my coding journey in october 2022.
-- 👀 I’m mostly interested in programming but there is still small room left for my other passion formula 1 🏁
+- 👀 I’m mostly interested in programming but there is still a small room left for my other passion formula 1 🏁
 - 💹 Personal development and investment in yourself is the best decision you can make in your life.

 - 🧠 Learning path I chosen to start with: [✅HTML/CSS] ➡➡  [⏳ JavaScript & GIT/GITHUB] ➡➡ [❌ REACT]